This is my experience with bladder spasm and UTI symptoms with no bacteria. I hope the story of how I healed myself will help others heal.

 You go to the doctor with what you're sure is a bladder infection, only to find out it's not.
 A urinalysis shows that there is no bacteria present.
 So what now?

-The urologist I went to called my problem "bladder spasm," and he took great pains to explain to me how difficult it is to find the cause and right treatment for symptoms like urinary frequency and urgency.
-He also said that many women have episodes of bladder spasm at some time in their lives, but recover from it completely.
+The urologist I went to diagnosed me with having "bladder spasm."
+This condition is also known as overactive bladder syndrome or OAB.
+He took great pains to explain to me how difficult it is to find the cause and right treatment for symptoms like urinary frequency and urgency.
+He also said that many women have episodes like this at some time in their lives, but recover from it completely.

 The Symptoms of Bladder Spasm

 The most common symptoms of bladder spasm are:

 - Pelvic pain

 Some people experience incontinence

 Through research and trial and error, I found the things that worked for me.
 I now have been pain-free for over five years, and I am not taking any medications.

 Many women find themselves in a situation like the one I have described at some point in their lives.
 Their GP or gynecologist may not be very knowledgeable about it.
 Trying to get information about urinary symptoms that are not caused by bacteria and getting the appropriate treatment can be very frustrating.